deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Fuck aye."
 Legsy agreed.
 "Especially if we can find his superman button."

-"His…hmm."
+"His...hmm."
 Powell rubbed his chin.
 "Mind if I–?"

 "Be my guest."